judev1/BasicTwitterBot/README.md

 ## Linking your Program
-You have a program which has an output which you want to tweet, then follow these steps to link it to your BasicTwitterBot program
+If ou have a program which has an output which you want to tweet, then follow these steps to link it to your BasicTwitterBot program

 #### Step 1
 Make sure the program which you want to use is stored in the same folder as BasicTwitterBot, for this example the name of my program will be called NumOfDay.py, this is the raw code for it